Deep-Red/SICP/homework/week7.md

-**Ommited. https://inst.eecs.berkeley.edu/~cs61a/lib/ does not exist, so similarly to the project files, I'm unsure where to source obj.scm.**
+**Omitted.
+[The resource file](https://inst.eecs.berkeley.edu/~cs61a/lib/) does not exist, so similarly to the project files, I'm unsure from where to source obj.scm.**